robier/mock-global-php-functions/README.md

   limitation as you only need to define a mock before any testing in your tests.
 It's also recommend that you **run your tests as isolated process**.

-## Api
+### Api

 At the moment there are 2 mocking objects that developers can use:
 - `MockFunction` - mock any given function with your own anonymous function
-- `FreezeClock` - mock time/sleep/date related functions so they are in sync
+- `FreezeClock` - mock time/sleep/date related functions, so they are in sync

-## MockFunction
+### MockFunction

 Object that can mock any function from global namespace.
-Mock is active as long as magic method `__destruct` is called on that mock or it's disabled manually via `disable` method.
-In that way you do not need to manually turn off mock while writing tests, because as soon as current scope exists, mock is disabled and in case of tests you have clean slate.
+Mock is active as long as magic method `__destruct` is not called on that mock, or it's disabled manually via `disable` method.
+In that way you do not need to manually turn off mock while writing tests, because as soon as current scope exists, mock is disabled, and you have clean slate.

 **Note:** When creating mock use static callback instead of regular one.
 This prevents them from having the current class automatically bound to them.

 Example:
 ```php